wild-card-ai/agents-json/README.md

 ## Contributions

 The agents.json specification needs community input.
-This GitHub repository hosts an informal overview, allowing for version control and public discussion.
-A community discord channel is available for sharing implementation experiences and discussing best practices.
+This GitHub repository will host informal reviews, allowing for version control and public discussion.
+To discuss, [join the Discord community](https://discord.gg/7AP6wSkVtQ).
 This is an evolving project and can't be done without your feedback.

 ## Team